 This hearing is particularly timely.
-As public defenders for the borough of Brooklyn, we see these systems in daily use, impacting our clients in the criminal legal systems, the family separation systems, and the immigration systems.
-We've even seen them deployed against our clients seeking unemployment benefits, facing evictions, or calling their loved ones from detention.
+As public defenders for the borough of Brooklyn, we see artificial intelligence (AI) and machine learning systems in daily use, impacting our clients in the criminal legal systems, the family separation systems, and the immigration systems.
+We have even seen them deployed against our clients seeking unemployment benefits, facing evictions, or calling their loved ones from detention.